This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 I personally notice that I only have fungal acne out of nowhere when I sweat a lot.

-I joined an old school gym that didn’t have air con, so I got super sweaty during my sessions.
+I joined an old school gym that didn’t have air conditioning, so I got super sweaty during my sessions.

 This is what caused the first outbreak – sweating for extended periods of time.